domingosdeeulariadumba/expy/README.md

 ___
 ## Acknowledgments

 This project was mainly possible due to the contribution of Evan Miller regarding A/B testing methodologies and tools.
-Refer to his <em> <a href = 'https://www.evanmiller.org/ab-testing/sample-size.html' target = '_blank' a> A/B Testing Sample Size Calculator.</em> for more details.
+Refer to his <em> <a href = 'https://www.evanmiller.org/ab-testing/sample-size.html' target = '_blank' a> A/B Testing Sample Size Calculator</em> for further details.